careproject-cy/platform/public/data/dogs/germasogeia/betty.md

 ---
-  name: Anya
+  name: Betty
-  breed: Mixed breed
+  breed: Kokoni cross
-  age: 2.5
+  age: 2-3
   gender: female
   status: Available # 'Reserved' | 'In foster care' | 'Available' | 'Not available' | 'Adopted'
   images: [
-    img/germasogeia/anya/mixed-breed-adoption-anya.jpg,
-    img/germasogeia/anya/anya-dog-shelter-cyprus-winking.jpg,
-    img/germasogeia/anya/anya-dog-shelter-cyprus-closeup.jpg,
-    img/germasogeia/anya/anya-dog-shelter-cyprus-fullbody.jpg,
+    img/germasogeia/betty/small-dog-adoption.jpg,
+    img/germasogeia/betty/betty-girl-rehome.jpg,
+    img/germasogeia/betty/dog-snacks-shelter.jpg,
+    img/germasogeia/betty/dog-in-cage-small.jpg,
   ]
-  size: medium # 'small' | 'medium' | 'large'
+  size: small # 'small' | 'medium' | 'large'
-  added: 2025-02-15
+  added: 2025-05-17
 ---

-Anya arrived at the shelter as a puppy and has spent two long years in a kennel, unnoticed and unwanted.
-She was very shy at first, but once she realized that people can be trusted and that walks are exciting, she started eagerly asking to go outside whenever she saw a volunteer.

-She absolutely loves treats, which will be a great help for her future family in training.
-Anya is an active girl who gets along wonderfully with both people and other dogs.
-She would thrive in a home with a yard, where she can finally run freely and no longer be confined to a small space.
+Betty is a small-sized, super active, and incredibly friendly girl!
+She absolutely loves jumping into your arms for a cuddle and soaking up all the affection she can get.
+Whether you live in a house or a cozy apartment, Betty will fit right in.
+She’s the perfect little companion — always ready to brighten your day with her joyful energy and loving nature.

-Would you like to make Anya a part of your family?
+Are you ready to welcome this sweet bundle of happiness into your life?